feedm3/unhypem-frontend/README.md

 Hear the [hypem charts](http://hypem.com/popular) with the waveform from soundcloud to explore great music faster than ever.

 This repo is used for all unhypem frontend stuff.
+Backend stuff can be found in a separate [unhypem-backend](https://github.com/feedm3/unhypem-backend) repo.

 ## Development